nikosun/IDAS-CallforCode/README.md

 7. **Preparedness** is the key to save your life from the natural disaster!
     - Let people act, over “**Normarcy bias**” and “**Behavioural sciences**”
-    - Good communication with local people in peacetime is important.
     - Education about local disaster risks and Training for disaster risk reduction

 ## IoT Hardware (No.1, 2 on Picture)